Team

 Susan Holroyd has an MSc in behavioural ecology of bats from the University of Calgary, and works closely with Cory Olson to deliver the Alberta Community Bat Program in the Calgary region of Alberta.
 As the Principal for Holroyd Ecological Consulting, she has been involved in the creation of a set of Best Management Practices for Bats in relation to industrial activities associated with resource-development that may impact bats and their habitats.

-Susan Dulc, MSc.
+Samantha Gidora, MSc.
 Student

 Aimee Mitchell, MSc.